Starflight-code/starbot/README.md

 /add_schedule cats * * * 0/8 0 Cat Automation
 ```

 This runs our cats automation 3 times per day, with a display name of Cat Automation.
-The title of our embeds will be Cat Automation #(Iterator).
+The title of our embeds will be "Cat Automation #{iterator-here}".

 You're finished and StarBot is set up.

-Feel free to open an issue if you find something that doesn't work correctly or open pull requests if you'd like to contribute.
+Feel free to open an issue if you find something that doesn't work correctly or open pull a request if you'd like to contribute.